davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   and providing key confirmation. [{{server-finished}}] {:br }

-At this point, the handshake is complete, and the client and server may exchange application layer data.
+At this point, the handshake is complete and the client and server may exchange application layer data.
 Application data MUST NOT be sent prior to sending the Finished message.
 If client authentication is requested, the server MUST NOT send application data before it receives the client's Finished.

+If an endpoint receives an application data message prior to handshake completion, then it MUST send an "unexpected_message" alert and close the connection.

+If either endpoint aborts the handshake process before completion, the aborting endpoint MUST send a relevant fatal error alert message ({{error-alerts}}) to its peer before closing the connection (unless otherwise specified).
+If a specific alert is not explicitly specified, then the implementation MAY select an alert to send based on its definition in this document.
+If none of the other alerts are applicable, then the implementation MUST default to use of a fatal "handshake_failure" alert.

 [[TODO: Move this elsewhere?
 Note that higher layers should not be overly reliant on whether TLS always